-Prevention of Medical Errors for Florida Occupational Therapists
+Prevention of Medical Errors for Florida Occupational Therapy

 Online Continuing Education Course

-MANDATORY FOR FLORIDA OT/OTA.
-This course fulfills the 2-hour Florida Board of Occupational Therapy requirement for reporting and prevention of medical errors.
-Covers preventing medical errors in the practice setting; populations of special vulnerability, strategies and interventions, root cause analysis, and Florida's medical error reporting requirements.
+FLORIDA OCCUPATIONAL THERAPY MANDATORY COURSE.
+This prevention of medical errors CEU fulfills the 2-hour requirement for Florida OTs and OTAs.
+The Florida Board of Occupational Therapy requires this topic for initial licensure and renewal.
+Course covers preventing medical errors in the practice setting, including strategies, interventions, and Florida's medical error reporting requirements.

 Course Price: $20.00